In this article I’m mainly discussing Criminal Offences not Civil law so I’m not going into Tort/Negligence claims.

 (I’m also not going to cover the obvious, you need to be over 21 and have held a license for 3 years, the drink drive limit, the eyesight requirements, and the restrictions on mobile phone use all apply to you)

-Contrary to the belief of some, the supervising driver or ADI is not immune from offences committed by a learner driver.
+Contrary to beliefs held by some, the supervising driver or ADI is not immune from offences committed by a learner driver.

 In this case the driver pulled out to overtake a horse and cart on a bend and hit a lorry coming in the opposite direction.